-The amount you’ll want to use will vary depending on the recipe, but a good rule of thumb when it comes to baking soda is to use about 1/4 teaspoon per cup of flour.
+The amount you’ll want to use will vary depending on the recipe, but a good rule of thumb is to use about 1/4 teaspoon per cup of flour.

 To test your baking soda, add 1/4 teaspoon to 1 tablespoon of fresh lemon juice or vinegar.
 If the mixture bubbles vigorously it’s still good to use.

+Baking powder is made from a mixture of baking soda, cream of tartar (which is a dry acid), as well as a little cornstarch to help keep the two from reacting.
 Unlike baking soda, baking powder doesn’t need an acidic ingredient in the recipe for it to work.
-Since baking powder already has an acidic ingredient mixed with it, all you have to do is add liquid and the baking powder goes to work.
+Since it already has an acidic ingredient mixed with it, all you have to do is add liquid and the baking powder goes to work.

 There are also two types of baking powder, single-acting and double-acting.
 Single-acting baking powder reacts fully once you combine it with a liquid.
 However, the most commonly used baking powder is double-acting.
 Double-acting baking powder works in two stages, once when you combine it with a liquid and then again as it’s heated.

 Since baking powder is made from a combination of ingredients, it’s not quite as strong as baking soda.
 In fact, baking soda is about 3-4x more powerful than baking powder.
-A good rule of thumb when using baking powder in a recipe is to use 1 teaspoon of baking powder per cup of flour.
+A good rule of thumb is to use 1 teaspoon of baking powder per cup of flour.

 Add 1/4 teaspoon of baking powder to 1 tablespoon of hot water, if the mixture bubbles then your baking powder is still good to use.

-Why do some recipes use baking soda and baking powder?
+Why do some recipes use both?